Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description states specific action: 'Look up an ATC code at level 1-4 to get its name and hierarchy level.'
-Includes examples of inputs and outputs, clearly distinguishes from sibling atc_classify which handles substance-level codes.
+The description opens with a specific verb+resource: 'Look up an ATC code at level 1-4 to get its name and hierarchy level.'
+It differentiates from sibling tools by explicitly naming atc_classify as the alternative for substance-level codes, making the tool's scope clear.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.